Illinois Unemployment Benefits

 The applicant can also file claims through telephone calls in the state of Illinois.
 The applicants can reach the Tele-Serve line on – (312) 338-4337.
 The lines will be open from 5:00 AM to 7:30 PM from Monday to Friday.

 The unemployment benefits program in Illinois is a federal-center program, designed to provide temporary monetary benefits to the eligible applicants.
 The following UI Benefits Calculator will help applicants to determine the approximate UI Benefits amount that he or she may receive in illinois.

-Use the calculator to find out how much weekly benefits you may approximately earn in the state of Alabama.
+Use the calculator to find out how much weekly benefits you may approximately earn in the state of Illinois.

 Things To Know After Filing An Application

 The responsibilities of the claimants will not end after filing the claim for UI benefits.
 Claimants must adhere to all the rules and regulations until the end of the benefit period to make sure that their benefits are not canceled at any point in time.

 To make sure that they experience no hurdles, all claimants must be aware of certain rules that will have an impact on their benefit period.
 Also, the claimants would do well to know more about the training and personal development offered by IDES which will help be more competent in the job market.